EEricHwang/EEricHwang.github.io/_pages/research.md

 <h2> [2] Proactive Multi-Agent Defense Strategy </h2>

 <p> <strong> Objective: </strong> In this research topic, we focus on developing <strong> security metrics </strong> for multi-AVs that can measure the potential risk (e.g., collisions) by stealthy attacks.
 We specifically utilize an over-approximated ellipsoidal reachable set through the Lyapunov stability criterion.
 This reachable set (red-shaded ellipsoids) indicates the level of performance degradation (e.g., trajectory deviation) posed by attacks at certain future time steps.
-If there are overlaps between reachable sets, we can identify that associated AVs may have potential risks in terms of collisions during operation.</p>
+If there are overlaps between reachable sets, we can identify that associated AVs may have <strong> potential risks </strong> in terms of collisions during operation.</p>

 <div align="center">
   <video width="470" height="360" autoplay loop muted>